PanamaForestGEO/Panama_plant_species_lists/README.md

 # Contributors

-Helene C. Muller-Landau created this github repository and wrote the code.
+Helene C. Muller-Landau created this github repository and wrote most of the code.
+Antoine Caron-Guay added code for generating the Labelbox lists, which includes linking to gbif.
 The readme for the splists_raw directory includes information on the authors of the raw/original species lists.  *Please make sure to appropriately credit the list authors.*

 # Directories